blind-contours/IsoXshift/README.md

 Haneuse and Rotnitzky 2013), but with our new parameter in mind.
-Thus, what is estimated is like asking, what the expected outcome is if we were to enforce the most efficient policy intervention in a realistic setting where not everyone can actually recieve that exact exposure level or levels.
+Thus, what is estimated is like asking, what the expected outcome is if we were to enforce the most efficient policy intervention in a realistic setting where not everyone can actually receive that exact exposure level or levels.

+## Target Levels and Shifting to those Levels

 To utilize the package, users need to provide vectors for exposures, covariates, and outcomes.
 They also specify the target_outcome_lvl for